hamiltron/gitcheatsheet/README.md

 * `git checkout [branch name]` - Switch to an existing branch.
 * `git merge [branch name]` - Merge the named branch with the currently checked-out branch, automatically committing the results.
 * `git branch -d [branch name]` - Delete a local branch.
+* `git push -u` - Push a new local branch to the remote and set upstream tracking so pulls automatically work too.
+Note: this ONLY works if *push.default* is set to *current*, otherwise you have to use the standard longer form of the command.
 * `git push origin --delete [branch name]` - Delete a branch off the remote to reduce repo clutter.
 * `git pull` - (Really a combination of `git fetch` and `git merge`) Pull and merge recent changes (that other people pushed to the remote) into your local copy.
 Be ready for conflict resolution.
 * `git log -[N]` - View the last *N* commit messages and their commit hashes.